PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-IoATrade.md

 Section: [Unattended Shiny-Hunting Calibration](UnattendedShinyHunting.md#calibrating-unattended-shiny-hunting)

 **Calibrating the Run-Away time:**
-The variable that controls the critical delay for this program is “START_TO_RUN_DELAY”.
+The variable that controls the critical delay for this program is "START_TO_RUN_DELAY".
 - If neither Pokémon is shiny, the LEDs will turn on ***0.5 – 1.5 seconds AFTER*** the battle menu appears.
 The program will run from the Beartic.
 - If either Pokémon is shiny, the LEDs will turn on ***0.5 – 1.0 seconds BEFORE*** the battle menu appears.
 The program will not run and will instead trap  itself in the summary of your Pokémon.